SciML/ModelingToolkit.jl/docs/src/tutorials/parameter_identifiability.md

             #   c => :globally
 ```

-Both parameters $b, c$ are globally identifiable with probability 0.9.
+Both parameters `b, c` are globally identifiable with probability `0.9` in this case.

 [^1]:
     > R. Munoz-Tamayo, L. Puillet, J.B.
 Daniel, D. Sauvant, O. Martin, M. Taghipoor, P. Blavy [*Review: To be or not to be an identifiable model.
 Is this a relevant question in animal science modelling?*](https://doi.org/10.1017/S1751731117002774), Animal, Vol 12 (4), 701-712, 2018.
 The model is the ODE system (3) in Supplementary Material 2, initial conditions are assumed to be unknown.